Best Alternative to Noom Med for GLP-1 2026: Ranked by What You Actually Need | Luma Health

 Why the "Best" Alternative Depends on Why You're Leaving Noom Med

 Patients leave Noom Med for different reasons, and the best replacement differs by reason.
-Before picking an alternative, identify which of these matches your situation — the answer determines which platform is actually the best fit for you.
+Before picking an alternative, identify which of these matches your situation.

 💰 Leaving for cost / pricing clarity